MarkNijhof/marknijhof.github.com/_posts/ 2009-12-22-specifications.markdown

 <script src="http://gist.github.com/507143.js?file=7.cs"></script>

-Please note that the Given method now returns an IEnumerable<IDomainEvent> this is to be used to provide the events that are needed to bring the aggregate root into the correct state for this specification.
+Please note that the Given method now returns an IEnumerable&gt;IDomainEvent&lt; this is to be used to provide the events that are needed to bring the aggregate root into the correct state for this specification.
 This is using the exact same mechanism as the actual code uses to make state changes in the aggregate root, so there cannot be a case that you are testing your aggregate root using a state that it cannot get into.

 The When method returns the expected command, so all you do there is create the command with the correct information and return it to the specification.